 Recruitment is a process of searching out the potential applicants and inspiring them to apply for the actual or anticipated vacancy.
-On the other hand, Selection is a process of hiring employees among the shortlisted candidates.
+On the other hand, Selection is a process of hiring employees among the shortlisted candidates and providing them a job in the organization.

 Due to increase in population, getting a good job is not an easy task.
 Employers want the right candidate for the concerned position.
 The large supply of workforce has given them the opportunity to select the best talent.